neoremind/rest-api-framework/README.md

-# ap-api-framework
+# rest-api-framework
-An API framework for building RESTful Web Services.
+An API framework for building RESTFul Web Services.

-Developed and supported by [xu.zhang](mailto:xu.zhang@hulu.com)@AP team.
-Feel free to inquiry and hope this little framework could help you build RESTful web services with ease.

 ### Overview